yagoferrer/map-tools/README.md

 #### Tags
-Tags are a useful helpter to **tag** Markers to later search for them.
+Allows you to Tag a specific Marker to later search or update based on that tag value.

 You can set a `tags` property to a Marker
 ```javascript